 Part of achieving a better work-life balance while working remotely is having clear guidelines for when to work and when to call it a day.

-Automatic tracking apps like Rescue Time will help you monitor how much time you are actually spending on productive tasks versus slacking off during the day.
+Automatic tracking apps like Rescue Time will help you monitor how much time you or your remote employees are actually spending on productive tasks versus slacking off during the day.

 You can use that data to your advantage.
 For example, if you are most productive between 9 AM and noon, don’t schedule meetings during that time.